SHAP-Guided Kernel Actor-Critic for Explainable Reinforcement Learning: Proof of theoretical guarantees

 whose optimal choice $\eta^\star=\sqrt{\dfrac{C_b}{n_{\mathrm{eff}}\left(\overline K_{\pi^\star}\mathrm{tr}(\Sigma^{-1})+M_{Adv}^2\right)}}$ gives the compact form

 \paragraph{Step 3: Convergence rates under polynomial stepsizes.}

-Starting from the one–step decomposition in~Eq.~(\ref{eq:master-step1}) and the bounds assembled in Step~2, we now telescope in time and convert the per-iteration inequality into rates.
-Throughout this step we use the Young form of the bias bound Eq.~(\ref{eq:bias-young-bound}), and we retain the good negative term $-\alpha_t^{\mathsf{h}}\mathbb E\left[\left\|g(h_t)\right\|_{\mathcal H_K}^2\right]$ to absorb the deviation inner product via a Young's inequality.
+Starting from the one-step decomposition in~(\ref{eq:master-step1}) and the bounds assembled in Step~2, we now telescope in time and convert the per-iteration inequality into rates.
+Throughout this step we use the Young form of the bias bound (\ref{eq:bias-young-bound}), and we retain the good negative term $-\alpha_t^{\mathsf{h}}\mathbb E\left[\left\|g(h_t)\right\|_{\mathcal H_K}^2\right]$ to absorb the deviation inner product via a Young's inequality.